 Community linkages to social programs

-Develop pathways to address or take into account individual social need, such as transportation to and from clinics.
+Develop pathways to address or consider individual social need, such as transportation to and from clinics, food insecurity and housing instability.

 Strategies to address social barriers to care include:

 Increase community education through partnerships with community organizations and public health agencies to reduce stigma and increase awareness.